-The Juliana SkiTour is not one long connected tour, but rather a sum of four different ski tours.
-The four stages with all the necessary transfers take us on a ski touring adventure across the whole area of the Julian Alps; from Kranjska Gora on the north side, all the way to Tolmin on the south side.
-The tour can also be done in the opposite direction.
+The sum of these, together with the transfers, allows us to go on a tour-skiing adventure across the whole area of the Julian Alps, from Kranjska Gora in the north to Tolmin in the south.
+It can also be done in the opposite direction.

 RESPONSIBLE TOURISM IS OUR CHOICE.

 You can ski in the snow-covered mountains without ski lifts and man-made ski runs, which too often have an irreversible impact on the environment.
 The Julian Alps Community believes that it is the Green Route that will help us to protect and preserve the outstanding natural and cultural values of this fragile environment and to show them to our visitors in the right way.